OctopyID/GPhotoCLI/README.md

 Download the latest release from the [releases page](https://github.com/OctopyID/GPhotoCLI/releases) or clone this repository.

-Due to hardware limitations of the Apple Silicon chipsets on macOS, the `ext-inotif` extension is not supported.
+Due to hardware limitations of the Apple Silicon chipsets on macOS, the `ext-inotify` extension is not supported.
 Consequently, we offer two different build variants to handle this
 situation:

 1. **Non-inotify Variant:** This is a standard variant that doesn't rely on the `inotify` extension.
 It involves the following step: